 As the altar is prepared, the people's offering would normally be collected.
-However, as a precaution, we are not passing the offering plate at this time.
-Instead, it will remain on the table by the baptismal font.
+As a precaution, we are not passing the offering plate at this time.
+However, an offering can be placed in the offering container which is found on the table with the face masks and hand sanitizer.
 If you would like to make your offering online, you may do so by going to www.standrewsgreenville.org/giving after the mass.
-Once the altar is set, the following is said.